Samlam00/insta_messages/README.md

 ## Installation

 Download the latest release from [Releases](https://github.com/Samlam00/insta_messages/releases/tag/v1.0.0), extract the zip, and run `Insta Messages.exe`.
+No installation required.

-## Running from source
+## Development

+To run or modify the app from source:

 ```bash
 npm install
 npm start
 ```

-## Building
+To build a distributable zip:

 ```bash
 npm install --save-dev electron-builder
 npm run build
 ```

-This creates a distributable zip file in `dist/`.
+This creates a zip file in `dist/` that can be shared or uploaded as a release.